jgkawell/docker-scripts/README.md

 You'll need an X server application for GUI forwarding to work.
 [VcXsrv](https://sourceforge.net/projects/vcxsrv/) is a good one for Windows.
 Make sure to *unselect* "Native opengl" and *select* "Disable access control" while leaving all the other VcXsrv settings with their defaults.

-Also be sure to set the `$DISPLAY` environment variable to your current IP address before launching the containers (you can find this under Settings -> Network & Internet -> Status -> Properties)
+Also be sure to set the `DISPLAY` environment variable to your current IP address before launching the containers (you can find this under Settings -> Network & Internet -> Status -> Properties)

 ```
-export $DISPLAY={ip_address}:0
+export DISPLAY={ip_address}:0
 ```

 #### Linux Host